 For balance dates between 1 April - 30 September, the due date is the seventh day of the fourth month following balance date.

-The filing date for taxpayers linked to a tax agent is extended to 31 March of the following year.
+The filing date for taxpayers linked to a tax agent is extended to 31 March of the following year, regardless of balance date.

 |CIT final payment due date||